Symmetric noncrossing partitions of an annulus with double points: Affine type

 Since $\perm^B=\eta^{-1}\circ\perm^D\circ\zeta$, the fact that $\perm^B$, $\perm^D$, and $\zeta$ are isomorphisms implies the following corollary, promised in Remark~\ref{harder}.

 \begin{cor} The map $\eta$ is an isomorphism from $[1,c]_{T\cup L}$ to the subposet of $[1,\eta(c)]_{T'\cup L'}$ consisting of noncrossing partitions fixed by $\chi$. \end{cor}

 Recall that Corollary~\ref{D big lattice} says that $[1,\eta(c)]^D_{T'\cup F'}$ is a lattice.
 By the usual easy lattice-theoretic fact, the subposet of $[1,\eta(c)]^D_{T'\cup F'}$ consisting of elements fixed by~$\chi$ is a lattice.
-Lemma~\ref{1cTF B} says that the subposet of $[1,\eta(c)]^D_{T'\cup L'}$ consisting of elements fixed by $\chi$ is a lattice (indeed, the same lattice).
+Lemma~\ref{1cTF B} says that the subposet of $[1,\eta(c)]^D_{T'\cup L'}$ consisting of elements fixed by $\chi$ is the same lattice.
 Corollary~\ref{isom b too} and Theorem~\ref{isom b} now imply the following corollaries.

 \begin{cor} The interval $[1,c]^B_{T\cup L}$ in $\Stildes$ is a lattice. \end{cor}

 \begin{cor} $\tNCBc$ is a lattice. \end{cor}